jonnycarling/training/README.md

 The first is a two-sample student's t-test using numerical data and the second is a chi-square test of association using categorical data.

 The aim is to illustrate, using those two worked examples, how R Studio works and introduce you to the process of writing analytical code.
-It is **not** intended to be a comprehensive introduction to statistics on R. (Yes, it may be *techncially* correct to examine, say, adherence to the assuptions of those statistical tests but time is of the essence!)
+It is **not** intended to be a comprehensive introduction to statistics on R. Clearly, you would do more than this if you were doing a real analysis.

 > Just remember, the beauty of R is that you can tailor your analyses in a million different ways - don't take these examples as gospel!
+And don't be scared to try some coding of your own - you can always press CTRL+Z to undo your edits.

 ### STEP 1: Downloading and installing the neccessary software
 R: https://cran.ma.imperial.ac.uk/